GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Growth mindset affirmations are more vital than you might realize.
-Think back to your elementary years, your middle school years, and then your high school years.
+Think back to your elementary, middle, and high school years.
 What was the little voice in your head saying to you about your abilities, your strengths, and your value as a human being?
 What were other kids or teachers saying to you about your abilities and your challenges?
-Likely, it was during these formative years that your beliefs about your own potential and capabilities developed.
+It was likely during these formative years that your beliefs about your own potential and capabilities developed.

 This post may contain affiliate links.
 Please see my disclosure here.

 Sadly, research shows us that children feel less and less capable of achieving success as they get older.
-In fact, by the time students reach third grade, nearly half of them don’t believe that their brain and intelligence can grow and change.
-They believe that their intelligence is fixed regardless of their effort to change it.
+In fact, by the time students reach third grade, nearly half of them don’t believe that their brains and intelligence can grow and change.
+They believe their intelligence is fixed, regardless of their efforts to change it.
 If you haven’t picked up a copy of Mindsets in the Classroom by Mary Cay Ricci, it is well worth your time.
 Not only is it a quick and easy read, but you will also have a firm grasp on fixed and growth mindset concepts and their effects on the students in your class.
-She also provides tools for teachers to develop a growth mindset culture where students are challenged to change their thinking about their potential.
+She also provides tools for teachers to develop a growth-mindset culture in which students are challenged to change their thinking about their potential.

 REPLACING NEGATIVE MESSAGES

 Another way to arm children with a defense against those negative messages playing in their brains is to replace them with positive ones.
-The research on using affirmations in classrooms shows a positive effect on self-esteem and an increase in grades for low performing students.
+Research on the use of affirmations in classrooms shows positive effects on self-esteem and increased grades among low-performing students.
 Here is an excerpt on research reported by Psychology Today:

 “An emerging set of published studies suggest that a brief self-affirmation activity at the beginning of a school term can boost academic grade-point averages in underperforming kids at the end of the semester.
 This new work suggests a mechanism for these studies, showing self-affirmation effects on actual problem-solving performance under pressure,” said J. David Creswell, assistant professor of psychology in CMU’s Dietrich College of Humanities and Social Sciences.

-These findings are not surprising or new, as many research studies have reported similar trends.
+These findings are neither surprising nor new, as many studies have reported similar trends.

 How, then, can teachers implement activities that align with the findings in growth mindset research and the power of positive affirmations?